 ·Wrap this code within a script block using the Invoke-Command cmdlet so this script can run on remote servers and return certificate information for the entire farm.

-·Report if a certificate is used for an IIS site binding by importing the WebAdministration module, retrieve the server’s IIS bindings, and linking the bindings and certificates with the Thumbprint property of each as a primary key.
+·Report if a certificate is used for an IIS site binding by importing the WebAdministration module, retrieving the server’s IIS bindings, and linking the bindings and certificates with the Thumbprint property of each as a primary key.

 ·Schedule the script to run daily to refresh the report automatically using Task Scheduler .